 Communities in Schools

 CIS of Greenbrier County surrounds students with a community of support, empowering them to stay in school and achieve in life.
-United Way supports CISGC with program expansion and site coordinator training.
+United Way supports CISGC with a grant for school supplies, meeting students' basic needs, program expenses, and site coordinator training.

 Greenbrier County Youth Camp

 Greenbrier County Youth Camp provides a quality, organized, and safe camping experience for young people and adults.
 United Way works with the youth camp to provide scholarships for kids who come from low-income families.

 Greenbrier Valley Theatre creates live, professional theatre in West Virginia and through theatre, enlightens, enriches, and enlivens the life of our region.
 United Way supports GVT by granting scholarship money for the after school drama program and summer camp.